rahulsaklecha101/data-engineer-roadmap/README.md

 # data-engineer-roadmap
-Data Engineer Roadmap for 2024

-# Big Data Engineering Roadmap

-This repository serves as a comprehensive guide for individuals aspiring to become Big Data Engineers.
+This repository serves as a comprehensive guide for individuals aspiring to become Data Engineers in 2024.
 It provides a detailed roadmap, recommended learning resources, and a collection of open-source projects to help you develop the necessary skills and gain hands-on experience.

 ### Some of the resource links are not working, I am working to update them.